apache/airflow/performance/src/README.md

     -m MAX_CONCURRENCY, --max-concurrency MAX_CONCURRENCY
                           Maximal number of test attempts this script may run at the same time.
 Must be a positive integer.
-    --reports-bucket REPORTS_BUCKET
-                          Name of the GCS bucket where the directory with reports will be uploaded This argument can also be provided in the study file.
-    --reports-project-id REPORTS_PROJECT_ID
-                          Google cloud project id.
-It is used to specify where the GCS bucket for reports should be created in case it does not exist (reports-bucket argument).
-If not provided, the script will attempt to collect the project id from the ADC.
-This argument can also be provided in the study file.
     -u SCRIPT_USER, --script-user SCRIPT_USER
                           Name of the user who executed this script.
 If provided, it will override 'user' column in the results tables (it will override 'user' entry of 'results_columns' arg for every study component).
-    -c CI_BUILD_ID, --ci-build-id CI_BUILD_ID
-                          [DEPRECATED] Id of the automatic CI build that triggered this script.
-If provided, it will override 'ci_build_id' column in the results tables (it will override 'ci_build_id' entry of 'results_columns' arg
-                          for every study component).
     -d LOGS_DIRECTORY, --logs-directory LOGS_DIRECTORY
                           [DEPRECATED] Path to the directory in which the logs of test attempts will be stored - one log for every test attempt.
-This argument can also be provided in the study file.
-    -p LOGS_PROJECT_ID, --logs-project-id LOGS_PROJECT_ID
-                          [DEPRECATED] Google cloud project id.
-It is used to specify where the GCS bucket for logs should be created in case it does not exist (logs-bucket argument).
-If not provided, the script will attempt to collect the project id from the ADC.
 This argument can also be provided in the study file.
     -b LOGS_BUCKET, --logs-bucket LOGS_BUCKET
                           [DEPRECATED] Name of the GCS bucket where the logs of test attempts will be stored: one blob for every